panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 ![The null statement effect](./images/for-and-null-statement.png)

-While it might easy to overloow this semicolon, unfortunately it creates a so called *null statement* effect.
+While it might easy to overlook this semicolon, unfortunately, it creates a so-called *null statement* effect.

 `for()` cycle makes 4 null statements (that do nothing), ignoring the block that actually pushes the numbers `{ numbers.push(i + 1); }`.